ScrollPrize/scrollprize-website/docs/05_tutorial2.md

 :::tip

-We now also have a community contribution that is worth trying out: [Scroll Viewer](https://github.com/lukeboi/scroll-viewer).
+We now also have a community-contributed program that is worth trying out: [Scroll Viewer](https://github.com/lukeboi/scroll-viewer).

 :::